isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Administrators must be careful when they have been using multiple reservations for the same IP address and later decide to return to the default mode in which this is no longer allowed.
-Admins must make sure that at most one reservation for a given IP address exists within a subnet, prior to switching back to the default mode.
+They must make sure that at most one reservation for a given IP address exists within a subnet, prior to switching back to the default mode.
 If such duplicates are left in the configuration file, the server